-A new year often leads to an increase in demand for health and fitness businesses.
+Though the new year has come and gone, many more people are placing importance on healthy living and lifestyles, leading to an increase in demand for health and fitness businesses.
 What can you do to break through and find success?
 Here are some tips and tools for standing out across platforms, increasing your reach, and booking new clients.

-The new year is a great time to create a promotion or fitness challenge.
+No matter what time of year, creating a promotion or fitness challenge can boost your reach.
 It can help you re-engage with current clients and increase your bookings while encouraging clients to share the opportunity with friends and colleagues.

 Tailor the challenge to match your own strengths and the brand of your business.
 Do you focus on overall wellness and mental health along with physical training?
 Embrace that as part of the challenge.
-Consider ideas such as workout streaks, a detailed health and fitness schedule for the month of January, and setting weekly or monthly goals.
+Consider ideas such as workout streaks, a detailed health and fitness schedule, and setting weekly or monthly goals.